Helen Magnus: Conceptual history

-Series creator Damian Kindler conceived the idea of Sanctuary in 2001, many of his ideas were included in the final product, one of them being the English scientist Helen Magnus.
+Series creator Damian Kindler conceived the idea of Sanctuary in 2001.
+Many of his ideas were included in the final product, one of them being the English scientist Helen Magnus.
 A few years later, Kindler asked Martin Wood if there was a potential for a series.
 When Wood believed it would be, they both decided to approach Amanda Tapping to participate in the project, and she accepted.
 Kindler believed that casting Tapping was a "nice fit" to the character because the actress was born in England.
 Tapping, who played the regular character Samantha Carter in Stargate SG-1 and sister show Stargate Atlantis, did not know the future of her role in the show when she was approached to appear on Sanctuary in 2006.
 When the webseries started shooting in January 2007, it did not conflict with her commitments on Stargate.
-After the fourth season of Atlantis, Tapping was offered to return to the fifth season and she accepted.
+After the fourth season of Atlantis, Tapping was offered the chance to return to the fifth season and she accepted.
 When Sanctuary was picked up to a television series, Tapping decided to turn down the Atlantis contract, having been encouraged by her husband to move on after playing Carter for eleven years.
 She went through a "weird disconnect" playing Magnus since "Sam Carter was so much a part of me".
 However, she was able to embrace playing a new character "pretty quickly".

-Nevertheless, Tapping found it a challenge to play a different character, as Carter and Magnus have differing personalities and points of view; "after playing a character like Sam Carter for so long where her physicality is so comfortable – Sam is so comfortable in her own skin and Helen is this very sexual, more mysterious being.
+Nevertheless, Tapping found it a challenge to play a different character, as Carter and Magnus have different personalities and points of view; "after playing a character like Sam Carter for so long where her physicality is so comfortable – Sam is so comfortable in her own skin and Helen is this very sexual, more mysterious being.
 She has a much darker edge to her and it was sort of finding that because Carter always looks on the bright side and Helen has been around so long, and has seen so much of the evil in human society if you will."
 Whilst filming the webisodes, Tapping wore a dark-haired wig, but when the television series was being shot, she dyed her hair to match the hair colour of the wig.
 Tapping spoke with an English accent throughout the run of the series.
 Although many of her relatives are from the United Kingdom and speak with British accents Tapping found the accent a challenge, as her character came from the Victorian era, which is a "very specific way of speaking.
 She clings to that eccentricity a bit, to that Britishness."
 The actress listened to several different voices, as she had to factor in the fact that Magnus lived all around the world.